Woe, Is Me: American Dream EP and breakup (2013)

-Reunion (2022)
+Reunion (2022–2023)

-On July 25, 2022, a video hinting at a reunion was posted to the band's official Instagram page, with Michael Bohn, Hance Alligood, Andrew Paiano, Kevin Hanson, Austin Thornton, and both Ferris brothers all tagged in the post.
-This band lineup is the same as their single Vengeance.
+On July 25, 2022, Woe, Is Me alluded to the fact that the band would be reforming with the lineup from their 2011 "Vengeance" single (Michael Bohn, Hance Alligood, Andrew Paiano, Kevin Hanson, Austin Thornton, and both Ferris brothers).
 On July 29, they confirmed the reunion by announcing their first show back in Dallas, Texas for the Monster Mosh Festival.
 Soon after, they also announced their first hometown show in Atlanta, Georgia since their comeback which took place on November 6, 2022.
-Various members of the band on twitter and instagram have mentioned that they will be releasing new music in 2023.
+The group also said they'd be releasing new music.